How Mobile Game Localization Can Widen Your Audience Worldwide

 Examples from three Asian countries

 China is huge.
-If your mobile app isn’t ready yet for the Chinese App Market, then it’s really time to localize your mobile app and make it ready for the Chinese App Market.
+In 2018, it accounted for around half of the worldwide app downloads.
+If your mobile app or game isn’t ready yet for the Chinese app market, then it’s really time to localize it.

-Rule #1 to make it in the Chinese Mobile Game Market is to keep it simple.
+Rule #1 to make it in the Chinese mobile market is to keep it simple.
 Speak personally to your users in a helpful tone of voice.

-China is number 1 in the world when it comes to iOS App Store Revenue.
-Yes, China is bigger than the US.
-According to App Annie, China leads the US by 15%.
+China is #1 in the world when it comes to game revenue - $34.4B in 2018.
+Yes, the Chinese game market is bigger than the US.
+According to Newzoo, China leads the US by 10%.
+By 2022, China is expected to generate 119.5B downloads and $62.4B dollars spent.

 The increase in revenue arises from different sources.